anapmelo/anapmelo.github.io/_pages/publications.md

 AEARCTR-0012396: Mentorship networks and the early career outcomes of college-educated women, with _Ursula Mello and Maria Oaquim_
 [Pre-analysis plan: _Conditionally Accepted_, _Journal of Development Economics_ via Pre-results Review]

-## Policy briefs and reports
+## Other policy briefs and reports

-_Peer-reviewed_

-<a href="https://t20brasil.org/en/pbs?nucleo_id=1/"> Reducing Ethnic and Racial Inequalities in Education </a> (2024), with Michael França, Mariana Andrade, and Filipi Nascimento. _T20 Policy Brief_, Task Force 01: Fighting Inequalities, Poverty, and Hunger.

 _Technical reports_